 Doesn’t have to be anywhere in particular just make sure they’re symmetrical.
-I like 8" or so from the top and bottom of the panel.

 Add the trim to the hinge side of the panel, leaving a 1” or so of overhang on the ends.
 Make sure that this distance is smaller than the piece of coop wall we left inside the trim when we cut out the door panel by a 1/4” or so.
 Cut some small blocks of cedar for the hinges and attach them to the outside with a couple screws, make sure they don’t land where the screws from hinges will.